 Having learned the value of my independence, I yearned for it again.
 I was not enjoying being told as an adult, whether or not I could have certain clothing necessities or anything else for that matter, when money was not an issue.
 Those were really trying times.

 As I came to discover, respect and love was clearly not at the foundation of that relationship and I gradually allowed myself to become bitter during those moments lashing out in frustration and losing my cool at times just to protect my sanity and preserve my dignity and self-respect.
 I was not being a role model for my children in handling those frustrations and that began to bother me.
 I decided that it was going to be over.
 Finally when it ended I was mystified by the lightness and peace floating throughout my soul.
 I felt freedom.
-I really had not realized how much of a burden I was carrying for years.
+I really had not realized how much of a burden I was carrying for the 17 years.
 No doubt my children had felt it too, despite all the fun I had worked hard to create in their lives.

 I knew that someday I would have a platform to share my story.
 And that the end of it could only be better than the beginning.
 That was a ‘strange’ circumstance for me.
 And, I discovered later after listening to many women’s stories, that it was not quite as strange as I had first thought it to be.
 Most recently I had listened to yet another story.
 This time it was told by a physician recounting his childhood.
 His dad was abusive to his mom all throughout his childhood.
 His parents were also physicians.
 This brought many memories and the reality of how widespread this problem is.
 It’s shocking to think that it respects no educational level, class, race or religion.

 Despite this, many women are suppressed in sharing.
 I know I told it to everyone who would listen, after a while that is.
 And now, I am sharing it with the world that this has been a part of my journey.
 I was admittedly nervous to start, and as I conclude, it becomes even clearer how these apparent setbacks were turned into victories.
 I now feel no shame.
 I have triumphed.